-She learned many things about technology, most importantly that she feel like a nincompoop dozens of times every day.
+She learned many things about technology, most importantly that she should get used to feeling like a nincompoop dozens of times every day.
 The good news was that, So Did Everyone Else!

 So she stopped getting rejection letters and started to